Teaching Mrs. Tingle: Box office

 The film was a box-office bomb; it made US$3.3 million in its opening weekend, debuting at number 10 at the North American box office.
 However, by its second week, the film dropped down to number 15 and brought in $2,344,298.
 The film continued to drop, and on its final week in the box office, the film was at number 44.
 By the end of its run, the film grossed $8,951,935 at the domestic box office against an estimated budget of $13 million.

 Music

 Soundtrack

 The original motion picture soundtrack was released by Capitol Records on August 17, 1999.
 The album features music from Eve 6, The Moffatts, Stretch Princess, Tara MacLean, Duncan Sheik, Kendall Payne, Sozzi, Bree Sharp, Radford, and Eman.

 Score

-The score was composed by John Frizzell and was released as an album on August 24, 1999 by Varèse Sarabande.
+The score was composed by John Frizzell and was released as an album on August 24, 1999, by Varèse Sarabande.

 Home media

 The film was released on DVD and VHS on December 21, 1999, by Dimension Home Video.
 As part of a deal with Miramax, Echo Bridge Home Entertainment released the film on Blu-ray on May 3, 2011.
+In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax from Qatari company beIN Media Group, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
+They later made it available on their streaming service Paramount+, and on November 29, 2022, Paramount Home Entertainment reissued it on a double feature DVD with Tangled, another Dimension film they acquired the rights to.

-Teaching Mrs. Tingle was released in several countries on Blu-ray, including the United Kingdom on June 25, 2012, by StudioCanal UK, Germany on June 7, 2012 by Studio Canal, France on July 3, 2012 by Studio Canal and Spain on November 30, 2011 by Emon Home Entertainment.
+Teaching Mrs. Tingle was released in several countries on Blu-ray, including the United Kingdom on June 25, 2012, by StudioCanal UK, Germany on June 7, 2012, by Studio Canal, France on July 3, 2012, by Studio Canal and Spain on November 30, 2011, by Emon Home Entertainment.